-The Mission Creek Subbasin has met its sustainability objective for groundwater levels for WY 2021-2022.
-A review of WY 2021-2022 Key Well water levels and the sustainability criteria for chronic lowering of groundwater levels indicated that all the Key Wells were above the thresholds established for sustainability (i.e., the Minimum Threshold).
+The Mission Creek Subbasin has met its sustainability objective for WY 2022-2023 groundwater levels.
+A review of WY 2022-2023 Key Well water levels and the sustainability criteria for chronic lowering of groundwater levels indicated that all the Key Wells were above the thresholds established for sustainability (i.e., the Minimum Threshold).
 All but one well was above the level established as the desired objective for maintaining groundwater levels (i.e., the Measurable Objective) at or above 2009 groundwater levels in the Mission Creek Subbasin.
-Well 03S04E04P001S (4P01) experienced a decline in water levels below the Measurable Objective.
-This well fell below the Measurable Objective in WY 2020-2021 by 0.6 feet (based on the lowest water level measurement in this well during the water year).
-Based on the lowest water level in the well in WY 2021-2022, water levels are 2.6 feet below the Measurable Objective for Well 4P01.
-Well 4P01 had been identified as having a provisional Measurable Objective and Minimum Threshold because of limited historical groundwater level data.
-Current and historical groundwater level data for this and other wells will be reviewed and an adjustment for the provisional Measurable Objective and Minimum Threshold for this well will be considered in future 5-year Alternative Plan Updates.
+Well 03S04E04P001S (4P01) experienced the third year of decline in water levels below the Measurable Objective.
+This well fell below the Measurable Objective in WY 2020-2021 and WY 2021-2022 by 0.6 feet and 2.6 feet (based on the lowest water level measurement in this well during the water year).
+For WY 2022-2023, the lowest water level measurement was 5.4 feet below the Measurable Objective for Well 4P01.
+Water levels in this well remained above the Minimum Threshold.
+As described in the 2022 Alternative Plan Update, the Measurable Objective and Minimum Threshold for Well 4P01 are considered provisional because of limited historical groundwater level data for this well.
+Current and historical groundwater level data for this and other wells will be reviewed, and an adjustment for the provisional Measurable Objective and Minimum Threshold for this well will be considered in future 5-year Alternative Plan Updates or Annual Reports, if appropriate.